Category Archives: Screening for Power Imbalances and Family Violence

 Identifying and Assessing Family Violence and Power Dynamics

 What are the fundamental principles of ADR?
 What are some basic screening concepts I should know before starting mediation and/or arbitration?
 What are mediators looking for when assessing for risk?
 Learn measures mediators use to balance power and keep parties and children safe.
-Alternative dispute resolution (ADR) functions with three fundamental principles: ADR is a voluntary process ADR is a …
+Alternative dispute resolution (ADR) functions with three fundamental principles: Before engaging in any ADR process, the mediator …

 MORE